speedreeder/StarWars5e.Core/StarWars5e.Parser/Sources/EC_Backgrounds.md

 </div>

 #### Suggested Characteristics
 Cloistered scholars are defined by their extensive studies, and their characteristics reflect this life of study.
-Devoted to scholarly pursuits, they value knowledge highly – as a worthy goal in itself, or as a means to a desirable end.
+Devoted to scholarly pursuits, they value knowledge highly ï¿½ as a worthy goal in itself, or as a means to a desirable end.

 \columnbreak